lerna-lite/lerna-lite/packages/version/README.md

 #### Notes for each client:

-> `npm` users: we recommend having npm client version >=8.5.0 installed, so that we can run `npm install --package-lock-only` instead of `npm shrinkwrap` with version < 8.5.0 which would require an extra, and negative, step of renaming the lock file after execution.
-Also note that npm >=8.5.0 will become the minimal requirement in the future.

 > `pnpm`/`yarn` users: we recommend using the [`workspace:` protocol](#workspace-protocol) since it will prefer local dependencies and will make it less likely to fetch packages accidentally from the registry.

 > `yarn` users: please note that this will only work with Yarn Berry 3.x and higher since it uses `yarn install --mode update-lockfile` (this will not work with yarn 1.x classic)